 As a Christian, Buck sees beyond the grave.
 He knows his beloved Matty is waiting for him in heaven.
 But he has no plans to join her soon.
 When Buck and The Blue Grass Killer finally meet face to face, only one of them will come out alive.

-He made his way through the scrub trees, blackberry briers, and thistles, paying no mind to them pulling at his clothes.
+He wound his way through the scrub trees, blackberry briars, and thistles, paying no mind to them pulling at his clothes.
 This trophy would complete his collection of victims buried on Killer’s Knob.
 The last to lie in this barren Kentucky patch of ground.
 The woman, though small, grew heavier with each step.

 An owl called from a nearby oak.
 He knew some Native Americans believed owls carried the spirits of the dead.
 Was she here, watching her murderer preparing to bury her?
 He shivered at the thought, yet it was not an uncomfortable sensation.
 With an eye on the thickening storm clouds, he hauled up her corpse and continued climbing the hill.
 Reaching the top, he shook her off.
 Her head bounced off a headstone.
 It didn’t matter.
 She was past feeling.

 He surveyed the flat land below him.
 No lights this time of morning.
 He must be the only one up.
 There was only one house within a mile.
 In the last hundred years, his were the only kills buried in this forsaken ground.
 He buried his first victim here three years ago.
 This one would be the last.
 Tomorrow he would seek another graveyard, a piece of ground where the weeds grew thick and the dead lay forgotten.